eoyebami/eoyebami.github.io/posts/k8s/2023-12-19-k8-command-tricks.md

   - `kubectl run nginx --image=nginx --namespace=default --labels tier=front-end --port=8080`: creates an `nginx pod` in default ns, with labels and a port
   - `kubectl run nginx --image=nginx --dry-run=client -o yaml`: generates the pod manifest yaml file
     * `--dry-run=client`:  previews object that would be sent to cluster, without creating it
+  - `kubectl run nginx --image=nginx --restart=Always -- sh -c 'sleep 4800'`: allows you to set restart policy and commands with args

 <h4>Deployments</h4>
 * CMDs for Deployment manipulation